Cmastris/ecommerce-pern-app/README.md

 ## Setup
 1. Clone/download a local copy of this repository.
 2. Using the command line, navigate to the `/back-end` subdirectory and run `npm install` to install package dependencies (using the `package-lock.json` file).
-3. Create a PostgreSQL database, optionally using the SQL provided in `/back-end/db/db-creation.sql`, using a PostgreSQL client (e.g. pgAdmin) or the command line (psql).
+3. Create a PostgreSQL database, optionally using the SQL provided in `/back-end/db/db-creation.sql`, using a PostgreSQL client application (e.g. pgAdmin) or the command line (psql).
 4. Create and populate the database tables using the SQL provided in `/back-end/db/table-creation.sql` and `/back-end/db/table-population.sql` respectively.
 5. In the `/back-end` subdirectory, rename the `example.env` file to `.env`.
 6. In the `.env` file, update the values corresponding to secrets, IDs, and the PostgreSQL database configuration as required.
 Refer to the following documentation for more details: